-Drug arrest statistics are available through the Federal Bureau of Investigation Uniform Crime Reporting Program.
+Robbery statistics are available in the Federal Bureau of Investigation annual report, Crime in the United States.

-Data on homicides cleared by arrest or exceptional means can be found in the Federal Bureau of Investigation (FBI) annual Crime in the United States report.
+Data on homicides cleared by arrest or exceptional means can be found in the Federal Bureau of Investigation annual Crime in the United States report.
 These annual reports also provide a definition of crimes cleared by exceptional means.